ahlim0m/tylernakamura.github.io/_posts/2016-05-03-configuring-my-seedbox.markdown

 I found a lot of the following information [from this blog post](https://harbhag.wordpress.com/2010/06/30/tutorial-using-rtorrent-on-linux-like-a-pro/).

 ### Running rTorrent in the Background
 In order for rTorrent to continue seeding, it has to continue running.
-Unfortunately calling **rtorrent &** will not work.
+I have found that calling **rtorrent &** doesn't really work as expected.

 I looked at [this solution on a forum](http://www.linuxquestions.org/questions/linux-general-1/problem-using-screen-cannot-open-your-terminal-'-dev-pts-0'-please-check-338313/).
 And found that running the following commands will allow you to run rTorrent in the background: